mgreenw/JumboSmash/src/server/docs/photos/delete-photo.md

 # Delete Photo

-Delete the photo with the given id.
+Delete the photo with the given uuid.
 This photo must be owned by the requesting user.

-**URL** : `/api/photos/:photoId`
+**URL** : `/api/photos/:photoUuid`

 **Method** : `DELETE`